Guide To Using FSC Trademarks On Your Packaging

 H

-FSC licence code: Identification code issued to organisations that have licence to use the FSC trademarks.
-This code can be used to identify the organisation that applied the label.
-A certified organisation can request that their FSC-certified supplier apply an FSC label which features their own FSC licence code.
+FSC licence code: An identification code is issued to organisations with a licence to use the FSC trademarks.
+This code can identify the organisation that applied the label.
 The example in the featured image is GWP’s Chain of Custody certificate number.

 Optional vs compulsory elements

-As detailed above, not all of the elements on the full logo are compulsory.
-This can allow for less information to be displayed if required (for example if space is limited, resulting in a smaller and / or more legible label).
+Not all of the elements on the full logo are compulsory.
+This flexibility can allow for less information to be displayed if required (for example, if space is limited, resulting in a smaller and/or more legible label).

-The below diagram highlights the differences between the FSC logo containing all elements, and the FSC logo containing only the compulsory elements.
+The following example highlights the differences between the FSC logo containing all elements and the FSC logo containing only the compulsory elements.

 All elements